kube-tarian/climon/README.md

 End-Users can cherry pick to build their favorite Monitoring Stack and maintain the stack easily.

+Yes, this will remain 100% open-source and driven by open-source community.

 #### What's with the name:
 Click Monitoring -> 1st three letters of both the words = CliMon (Climon).
 And when we saw the meaning for the person name Climon we like it when we translate the meaning into technology relevant meaning.